IgniteUI/igniteui-documentation/topics/08_Known-Issues/02_Breaking_Changes_2021_Volume_1.md

 - All color resource values were changed, and new resource values are added
 - Brushes
 --  Most of the brush values were updated

+### Changed marker's fill to match the marker's outline for PointSeries, BubbleSeries, ScatterSeries, PolarScatterSeries

+- Note, you can use set MarkerFillMode property to Normal to undo this change